If you can say one, two, three, that is a good start.

 A smart way to master English numbers faster

-Do not only study numbers in order.
+Do not only practice numbers in order.

-Also study them by situation.
+Also practice them by situation.

 Practice by topic